thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 For more information about that technique refer to [T1548.003 - Abuse Elevation Control Mechanism: Sudo and Sudo Caching](https://attack.mitre.org/techniques/T1548/003/)

 https://github.com/7CA700B53CA3/atomic-red-team-pre-subtechniques/blob/d591d963b6e88caec70d33f388299107d05c7a73/atomics/T1206/T1206.md

+### Sudo (Single-user mode)

+Single-user mode (sometimes known as Maintenance Mode) is a mode in which a multiuser computer operating system boots into a single superuser.
+Administrator strart system in "Single User Mode" to perform certain critical tasks

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure authentication required for single user mode (passwd root)

 #### Sudo Killer (Tool)